Eat & Drink on the River Thames

 Whether you’re looking for a quick bite to eat or want to relax and enjoy a hearty meal, the River Thames is the place to go.

 When the sun is shining, enjoy a relaxing drink overlooking stunning views of the river or enjoy afternoon tea in the open air.
 If the wind starts to bite, get cosy by a roaring fire in a riverside pub or have a gourmet treat in one of the many Michelin starred restaurants in the area.
-World class chefs are never far away and The Riverside Restaurant at the Macdonald Compleat Angler welcomed the distinguished Michael Lloyd as head chef in 2014.
-In November 2014 Michael was joined by Michelin-starred Chef Atul Kochhar with Sindhu, offering traditional Indian cuisine in a contemporary manner.
+World class chefs are never far away, The Riverside Restaurant at the Macdonald Compleat Angler welcomed the distinguished Michael Lloyd whose been joined by Michelin-starred Chef Atul Kochhar with Sindhu, offering traditional Indian cuisine in a contemporary manner.
+The talented André Garrett can be found at Cliveden where The Astor Grill opened in April 2016.
+Or dine at The Oakley Court where the meat and fish is smoked in their own Smokehouse.
+Glaze Restaurant at Crowne Plaza Marlow offers eclectic cuisine with floor-to-ceiling windows providing views over the terrace and lake.

 Discover the boat houses turned into restaurants or cafes, such as the Beetle and Wedge Boathouse Restaurant, you can’t get closer to the river!
 Go on a Monday night for Moulsford Mondays - Two courses plus a glass of wine or pint of beer £14.50.
 The Swan at Streatley’s Boat House is now a Deli & Café.
 Sit inside or enjoy the Courtyard setting where dogs are welcome.
 Offering artisan produce as well as everyday essentials.